bodlukas/bodlukas.github.io/_research/rmgp.md

 ## Workflow for regional earthquake risk analysis

 The following contains a simplified summary of the typical workflow for such regional analyses.
-More detailed descriptions can be found in the excellent book by Baker, Bradley and Stafford [^Baker2021].
+More detailed descriptions can be found in the excellent book by Baker, Bradley and Stafford[^Baker2021], and in the highly recommended report by Deierlein and Zsarnóczay[^SimCenter2021].

 {% include figure image_path="/assets/images/research/rmgp_rmonly.png" alt="schema_risk_model" caption="Simplified workflow of a regional earthquake risk model." %}